 We use a number of financial metrics to help the Board and senior management assess performance against our strategic vision.
 These metrics are reviewed regularly to ensure that they remain appropriate.
 Key Performance Indicators (KPIs) reflect the vision and mission of the Society in respect of profitability, growth and financial strength.
 The most important indicators are shown in the table below.

 The KPIs at 31 December were as follows:

-2021 2020
+2022 2021

-Capital % of MCR 167% 162%
+Capital % of MCR (unaudited) 146% 167%

-Member's Fund £3.3m £3.9m
+Member's Fund £3.0m £3.3m

-Solvency Coverage Ratio 207% 199%
+Solvency Coverage Ratio (unaudited) 237% 207%